parklab-snu/parklab-snu.github.io/content/join/_index.md

 ## Undergraduate students

 If you are interested in joining our lab as an undergraduate intern, please send me (sangwoopark@snu.ac.kr) your CV, transcript, and a brief description of your research interests (either in Korean or English).
-You do not need an advanced background in mathematics or statisticsas most of the relevant skills can be learned in the lab.
-Nonetheless, some basic knowledge of mathematics (calculus and linear algebra), statistics (regression), and programming (R) will be helpful.
+You do not need an advanced background in mathematics or statistics as most of the relevant skills can be learned in the lab.
+Nonetheless, some basic knowledge in mathematics (calculus and linear algebra), statistics (regression), and programming (R) will be helpful.